Provost's Fund: big Idea research grants

 Big Idea Research Grants are designed to foster the development of multi-investigator, interdisciplinary research teams for the purpose of securing center-scale, multi-year funding from federal, industrial, or philanthropic sponsors in emerging research areas aligned with university priorities.
 Proposals for Big Idea grants should be focused on one of the Research Pentagon topic areas.
 While proposals whose research domain fall outside of the above areas will be accepted for review, funding priorities will be given to the Pentagon areas and proposals involving at least two colleges or schools.

-- seed innovative research efforts in areas that are fundable priorities for federal, industrial, or philanthropic sources
+- Seed innovative research projects in areas prioritized by federal, industrial or philanthropic sources.

 The Big Idea Research Grants are established in three phases, each requiring an increased commitment from faculty researchers towards the ultimate goal of center-scale funding and research. .

-- Phase 1: up to $10,000 for one (1) year for the purpose of organizing the research team, establishing a local community of scholars, identifying applicable funding programs, and building a basic infrastructure for that group.
+- Phase 1: up to $25,000 for one (1) year for the formation and organization of research teams, networking within academic communities, identification of funding avenues, and laying down a basic groundwork.

-- Phase 2: up to $75,000 for one (1) year for developing preliminary data, creating a long-term research agenda, developing proposals for external grant programs, and establishing the research team within the broader research community.
+- Phase 2: up to $75,000 for one (1) year for gathering preliminary data, formulating a long-term research plan, preparing for external grant applications, and expanding the team's presence in the larger academic world.

-- Phase 3: up to $125,000 per year up to two (2) years for the purpose of developing and submitting center-scale grant proposals, publishing/presenting results in peer-reviewed journals and conferences, and engaging the long-term scholarship agenda.
-Phase 3 recipients should have previously held a Phase 2 FRG Big Ideas award, or should already have a well-established research team/community.
+- Phase 3: up to $125,000 per year up to two (2) years for the purpose of creating and submitting large-scale grant proposals, disseminating research findings, and establishing a lasting research program.
+Phase 3 applicants should have previously held a Phase 2 Big Ideas award, or should already have a well-established research team/community.

 Eligibility exceptions are as follows: